-Did you enjoy the campus tour, Tony?”
+“Did you enjoy the campus tour, Tony?”

 “Yes, I did.
 I learned a lot about Davis High.
 I also learned something really funny.
 Tom’s folks own the house that you bought.”

 “You’re kidding!
 How did you find out about that?”

 “Tom looked sort of familiar, but I couldn’t figure out where I’d seen him.
 He asked about us moving here, and I told him about all the bedrooms and bathroom in the house we bought.
 Then he asked me if the house is at 2745 Alder Court and I said yes, then I remembered where I’d seen him.
-He’s in one of the pictures of kids above the fireplace.
+He’s in the picture of the seven boys above the fireplace.
 I think it’s very funny that he’s the one who gave me the tour of Davis High.
 I mean, what’s the chance of that happening?”

 I looked at Mrs. Harrington and raised my eyebrows.